 How To Sew a Cardigan Using the Peyton Cocoon from Peek-A-Boo Patterns

 Our project today is to learn how to sew a cardigan.
-We have two popular and simple cocoon cardigan patterns for women and girls.
-The women’s version is the Portland Cocoon Cardigan and the girl’s version is the Peyton Cocoon Cardigan.
+We have two popular and simple cocoon DIY cardigan patterns for women and girls.
+The women’s version is the Portland Cocoon Cardigan, and the girls' version is the Peyton Cocoon Cardigan.
+These are our favorite cardigans!
 They’re both simple, quick and satisfying sews for beginners.
-They can be made with short or long sleeves and features banded cuffs instead of hemlines which is pretty great with minimal supplies needed and allows these patterns to come together quickly!
+Each garment can be made with short or long sleeves and feature banded cuffs instead of hemlines, which is pretty great with minimal supplies needed and allows these patterns to come together quickly!

 how to sew a cardigan

-I bought the Peyton Cocoon Cardigan for my daughter to go over her dresses, but I also pondered the idea of how it would look on my littlest guy who needed something to go over his shirts for wintertime and I have to say I am pleased with how it turned out.
+I bought the Peyton for my daughter to go over her dresses, but I also pondered the idea of how it would look on my littlest guy who needed something with an open front to go over his shirts for wintertime and I have to say I am pleased with how it turned out.
 I had enough fabric leftover to make him a matching pair of pants to go with the cardigan and it’s such a cute, cozy outfit!

-So, if anyone has been wondering if the Peyton Cocoon Cardigan could work for your little man, or maybe you need a quick sew to complete an outfit for your daughter then follow along with me and see how nicely this cardigan comes together!
+So, if anyone has been wondering if the Peyton could work for your little man, or maybe you need a quick sew to complete an outfit for your daughter then follow along with me and see how nicely this comes together!

-This article will run through how to sew the Peyton Cocoon Cardigan but would also be applicable to the women’s Portland Cocoon Cardigan.
+This article will run through how to sew the Peyton Cocoon Cardigan but would also be applicable to the women’s Portland.

 How to Sew a Cardigan